Anti-whale mechanisms on Avalanche: Avoiding pump and dump

 - Ownership Limits: Defining a maximum percentage of tokens that a management can own ensures a fairer distribution and prevents whales from accumulating too much power within the ecosystem.

-Anti-Whale configuration for your Avalanche token
+Setting up Anti-Whale for your Avalanche token

 - Connect your wallet: Use the button on the top right to connect your wallet.

-- Select your created token
+- Select token you token

 - Set the limit per transaction: Set the maximum number of tokens per transaction to restrict whale activities.